thedynamiclinker/sudocode/usr/src/bash.md

 1: But I thought you just said y---

 0: I find bugs in major projects all the time.
 Then I learn enough about the project to understand how to fix the bug.
 Then I work until I fix it.
 Then I go figure out all the requirements to contribute the patch to the upstream maintainers.
 Then I write up a nice patch according to those requirements.
 At that point there's a nice finished patch sitting in my home directory.
-Then I go do something else.
+Then I leave it there and go do something else.

 1: What?!
 Why do all that work just to stop right before the end?